 Why we need your personal data

 Personal information may be collected from you if you make an application to this office; for example, for a copy of a certificate or to correct information contained in a register entry.
 The information you provide will be held and processed by registration officers for this registration district.
-If you fail to provide the information you are required to give us you may, amongst other things be liable to a fine, or we may not be able to provide the service you are applying for, such as a marriage.
+If you fail to provide the information you are required to give us you may, among other things be liable to a fine, or we may not be able to provide the service you are applying for, such as a marriage.

 A copy of any register entry will be provided by this office in accordance with law to any applicant, provided they supply enough information to identify the entry concerned and pay the appropriate fee.
 The copy may only be issued in the form of a paper certified copy (a certificate).
 An application for a certificate may also be made to the General Register Office.